Age Well Hwyliog Môn

 We have been busy behind the scenes.
 We have linked in with Medwrn Mon so that we can collate and receive up to date information and advice.
-All this has had to be put together very quickly so bear with us as well.

 We are trying to establish contact with you and as you have an email this is the quickest way, we can do that so forgive us if it seems impersonal it’s just it’s the most practical way,

 You can still contact us on the telephone or email above.
 This information is also on your membership card.
 These will be checked daily.
 If you don’t get an answer leave a message it means we are busy.
 Someone will get back to you.
 All messages left will be treated with the utmost confidence.